ironwolf86/RP4Win/README.md

 And a system config file for EmulationStation will be generated to make adding ROMS drag and drop

-### Manage EmulationStation
+# Manage EmulationStation

-## Update/Install EmulationStation
+### Update/Install EmulationStation

-This is for updating EmulationStation.\
+This is for updating EmulationStation.<br/>
-It also backs up your current EmulationStation to C:\RP4Win\Backups with a timestamped Zip file.\
+It also backs up your current EmulationStation to C:\RP4Win\Backups with a timestamped Zip file.<br/>
 The backup is in case something breaks with a newer build when updating.

-## Manage es_systems.cfg
+### Manage es_systems.cfg
 This is for generating and editing es_systems.cfg

-## Manage EmulationStation Themes
+### Manage EmulationStation Themes

 This tool has several features, and will setup GIT to C:\RP4Win\Tools\Git

-### Install/Update All Themes
+#### Install/Update All Themes
 Relatively Self explanatory.
 This installs every available theme for EmulationStation.

-### Install/Update Individual Themes
+#### Install/Update Individual Themes
-This option lets you select the theme you want by name and install 1 by one. \
+This option lets you select the theme you want by name and install 1 by one. <br/>
 Useful if you do like wish to install 80 themes and just want a specific one.

-### Theme Gallery/Previews
+#### Theme Gallery/Previews
-This downloads previews for all available themes and writes them to a HTML file.\
+This downloads previews for all available themes and writes them to a HTML file.<br/>
-The HTML file is them launched with your default browser.\
+The HTML file is them launched with your default browser.<br/>
-Hover over the image to see which theme it belongs to.\
+Hover over the image to see which theme it belongs to.<br/>
 This is to help with the Individual theme downloader so you can see what you're getting.

 # Manage RetroArch

-## Install RetroArch 1.6.7
+### Install RetroArch 1.6.7

 This installs the latest Stable Build of RetroArch.
 In case you wanted to revert from a nightly build.

-## Update RetroArch to the Latest Nightly
+### Update RetroArch to the Latest Nightly

 Updates RetroArch, self explanatory.

-## Generate Clean RetroArch.cfg
+### Generate Clean RetroArch.cfg

-This generates a RetroArch.cfg with nearly default settings\
+This generates a RetroArch.cfg with nearly default settings<br/>
 Changes made are as follows:

 	All Games Start in Fullscreen.
 	You can bring up the RetroArch menu with Start and Select

-## Update RetroArch Cores to the Latest Nightly Build
+### Update RetroArch Cores to the Latest Nightly Build

 Self Explanatory
 This updates all RetroArch Cores (108 total)